zzxjl1/pywhispercpp/README.md

 ## Assistant

-This is a simple example showcasing the use of `pywhispercpp` as an assistant.
+This is a simple example showcasing the use of `pywhispercpp` to create an assistant like example.
-The idea is to use a `VAD` to detect speech (in this example we used webrtcvad), and when some speech is detected, we run the transcription.
+The idea is to use a Voice Activity Detector (VAD) to detect speech (in this example, we used webrtcvad), and when some speech is detected, we run the transcription.
 It is inspired from the [whisper.cpp/examples/command](https://github.com/ggerganov/whisper.cpp/tree/master/examples/command) example.

-You can check the source code [here](https://github.com/abdeladim-s/pywhispercpp/blob/main/pywhispercpp/examples/assistant.py) or you can use the class directly to create your own assistant:
+You can check the source code [here](https://github.com/absadiki/pywhispercpp/blob/main/pywhispercpp/examples/assistant.py) or you can use the class directly to create your own assistant: